Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech

 \subsection{Articulatory Datasets}

-For linear probing, the articulatory dataset is composed of two EMA datasets, MNGU0 \cite{richmond2011announcing} and MOCHA-TIMIT \cite{mochatimit}.
+The articulatory dataset is composed of two EMA datasets, MNGU0 \cite{richmond2011announcing} and MOCHA-TIMIT \cite{mochatimit}.
 Both datasets provide 12 EMA traces (X, Y midsagittal coordinates for each of 6 articulators) of spoken utterances.
-We use 1,189 utterances by a single speaker (S1) from MNGU0 and 470 utterances fore each of 7 speakers (S2-8) from MOCHA-TIMIT.
+We use 1,189 utterances by a single speaker (S1) from MNGU0 and 470 utterances by each of 7 speakers (S2-8) from MOCHA-TIMIT.
 The total duration is up to 75 minutes for MNGU0 and 28 minutes in average for MOCHA-TIMIT.
-100 utterances of MNGU0 speaker and 50 utterances of each of MOCHA-TIMIT speakers were held out as test sets.
-The data are normalized by channel and down-sampled to 50 Hz to match sampling rate of SSL models.
+100 utterances of MNGU0 speaker and 50 utterances of each MOCHA-TIMIT speaker were held out as test sets.
+The data are normalized by channel and down-sampled to 50 Hz to match the sampling rate of SSL models.